jrsmth/spring/content/07-spring-mvc-web-dev/README.md

             * It increases developer productivity and enables Spring-based projects to be run as standalone apps (embedded server)
     * Notes:
         * Summary:
-            * Spring MVC is the framework that we use to build web apps by leaveraging Spring's dispatcher servlet (front controller)
+            * Spring MVC is the framework that we use to build web apps by leveraging Spring's dispatcher servlet (front controller)
             * Spring Boot can be used in conjunction with Spring MVC to streamline the development process
         * Good [video](https://www.youtube.com/watch?v=e6Ps8I3X-g4)